Dmitry16/fullstack-graphql/README.md

 # Description.

-This is a full-stack project.
+This is a full-stack project with GraphQL.
 When typing a keyword into the input field the application fetches 20 movies with titles that include the submited keyword.
 The data is fetched from the "http://www.omdbapi.com/" api.

 # High Level Design overview.